 Four tools were recovered during systematic testing (Table 3.6).
-Two of these tools were found while re-excavating Test B. Even though these two artifacts were not found in situ, it is probable that they are from the single component identified at the site.
+Two of these tools were found while re-excavating the portion of Test B intersected during systematic testing.
+Even though these two artifacts were not found in situ, it is probable that they are from the single component identified at the site.
 The tools from the disturbed context consist of a black chert endscraper (UA83-132-6) and a modified piece of argillite (UA83-132-127) (Figure 3.96a, c).
 Two tools were found in unit 4 during the excavation of the test squares, including a unifacially worked basalt flake (UA83-132-50) and a basalt flake with a bifacial edge (UA83-132-73) (Figure 3.96d, b).